Quantum discord: Properties

-Discord can also be viewed in operational terms as an "entanglement consumption in an extended quantum state merging protocol".D.
-Cavalcanti, L. Aolita, S. Boixo, K. Modi, M. Piani, A. Winter: Operational interpretations of quantum discord, quant-ph, arXiv:1008.3205 Providing evidence for non-entanglement quantum correlations normally involves elaborate quantum tomography methods; however, in 2011, such correlations could be demonstrated experimentally in a room temperature nuclear magnetic resonance system, using chloroform molecules that represent a two-qubit quantum system.Miranda Marquit: Quantum correlations – without entanglement, PhysOrg, August 24, 2011 Non-linear classicality witnesses have been implemented with Bell-state measurements in photonic systems.
+Discord can also be viewed in operational terms as an "entanglement consumption in an extended quantum state merging protocol".
+Providing evidence for non-entanglement quantum correlations normally involves elaborate quantum tomography methods; however, in 2011, such correlations could be demonstrated experimentally in a room temperature nuclear magnetic resonance system, using chloroform molecules that represent a two-qubit quantum system.
+Non-linear classicality witnesses have been implemented with Bell-state measurements in photonic systems.